mharoot/Docker/README.md

 #### Note:
 Docker images are some what large.
 If you get stuck docker --help will teach you everything you need to know about docker.
 Learn how to remove images using docker --help if you have no space left.

+### Stop and Remove a Container
+- `docker ps`
+- `docker container stop node_web_instance`
+- `docker ps`
+- `docker container rm node_web_instance`

+#### Note:
+At this point you may use the image you have for the application to create another instance of the container.
+Just run:
+- `docker run --name node_web_instance -p 49160:3000 -d michael/node-web-app`
+- Type `0.0.0.0:49160` in your browser to see your app hosted with express.